The Secret To Creating a Successful Online Course (with High Reviews)

 The teacher will systematically gloss over and under-explain important concepts, not tie them down to previous concepts, and rush into introducing new concepts as fast as possible.

-The teacher, while being able to understand the topic very well, has effectively lost the ability (or is no longer willing to make the effort) to explain things to someone that does not know the topic yet.
+The teacher, while being able to understand the topic very well, has effectively lost the ability (or is no longer willing to make the effort) to explain things to someone who does not know the topic yet.

 This effect is sometimes known as the expert's curse.

-If you notice, the better teachers don't fall into this same mistake, and as a consequence you can learn a lot more from them.
+If you notice, the better teachers don't fall into this same mistake, and as a consequence, you can learn a lot more from them.

 Despite knowing the topic very well, good teachers can explain it in a way that makes sense and is relatable to beginners, explaining things in simple terms that their students can understand, and connecting those new concepts to other existing concepts that they may already have.